kryzin/kryzin-com/src/posts/microcontrollers-1.md

 ### Count-up in Gray

-As you've seen it the linked above tutorial, converting a decimal number to Gray involves moving bits.
+As you've seen in the linked above tutorial, converting a decimal number to Gray involves moving bits.

 ```c
 void count_up_gray(){